bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% product_highlight
 fa-paper-plane-o;
 Weight matters;
-The Crazyflie 2.0 only weighs 27g and fits in the palm of your hand.
-The size makes it’s ideal to fly inside a lab, office or your living room without trashing half of the interior.
+Only 27 grams and fits in the palm of your hand
 %}

 {% collapse_section Read more %}

 Having a nano quadcopter that only weighs 27g has a lot of advantages.
-For us the most important one is safety, durability and being usable inside.
+The size makes it’s ideal for fly inside a lab, office or your living room without trashing half of the interior.
 Even though the propellers spin at high RPMs, they are soft and the torque in the motors are very low compared to a brushless motor.

 The Crazyflie 2.0 is pretty fast if you let it be, but even if it crashes it's still only 27g which means the kinetic energy involved in a crash is fairly low.
 The system is designed to break at the cheapest part, the motor mount, that are availible as spare parts.
 {% endcollapse_section %}

 {% product_highlight
 fa-arrows;
 Small size, big performance;
-Even though the Crazyflie 2.0 is very small and only weighs 27g, it packs a lot of power.
+9cm2 with a lot of power
 %}

 {% collapse_section Read more %}